 Our surgeons see a wide range of women and men in Lexington and Louisville who are good candidates for a tummy tuck, including women whose bodies have not been able to fully "bounce back" after pregnancy and men who are looking to trim down a "beer gut" or "spare tire."
-Each year, our board-certified plastic surgeons, Dr. M. Bradley Calobrace and Dr. Chet Mays perform dozens of tummy tuck procedures to help patients who want to achieve a flat, smooth stomach appearance by:
+Each year, our board-certified plastic surgeons, Dr. M. Bradley Calobrace and Dr. Chet Mays, perform dozens of tummy tuck procedures to help patients who want to achieve a flat, smooth stomach appearance by:

 Smoothing and tightening loose skin